Performance Max Audit: How to Make Automation Work for You

 • The Red Flag: Look at where your impressions are coming from.
 If you see a long list of mobile applications, you are burning cash.

 • The Fix: You cannot easily exclude these in the PMax settings menu anymore.
-You need to apply account-level placement exclusions for app categories.
+You need to apply account-level placement exclusions for app categories and refine your audience segments to avoid low-quality app placements.
 If your agency hasn't done this, they are letting Google inflate your CTR with junk traffic.

-The native Google Ads interface in 2025 is still intentionally vague.
-It groups "Search" and "Shopping" into broad buckets.
+The native Google Ads interface is still intentionally vague.
+It groups "Search" and "Shopping" into broad buckets, making it difficult to see how much spend is actually going to Shopping ads across Search, YouTube, and Maps.

 I need to know:

-• How much spend went to Shopping (High intent)?
+• How much spend went to Shopping ads (High intent)?

 • How much went to Video/Display (Top of funnel)?